 After your order has been shipped, we send you an e-mail containing detailed tracking information.

-All wallets are picked, packed and shipped from the Netherlands.
+All products are picked, packed and shipped from The Hague.

 The aluminium Cardprotector can hold 4 to 6 cards, depending on their thickness.
 The higher the number of cards with embossed details, the fewer cards the Cardprotector can hold in total.
 Its mechanism also works with just one card, so it isn’t necessary to fill the Cardprotector completely.